fbpx

+Dementia disorders typically affect older people and become progressively worse over time.
+In some diseases, the processes that give rise to dementia may start a decade or more before symptoms appear.
+Although a person may not show outward signs during this time, changes in the brain — such as the development of tangles and plaques — can occur and cause damage that leads to symptoms.

 Alzheimer’s disease is the most common neurodegenerative disorder in the world and the most common type of dementia.
 Its symptoms include progressive loss of memory and cognitive abilities.
-Evidence suggests that the earliest stages of Alzheimer’s disease may start a decade or more before symptoms appear.
-Although a person may not show outward signs during this time, changes in the brain — such as the development of tangles and plaques — can occur and cause damage that leads to symptoms.

-Other types of dementia include frontotemporal dementia and dementia with Lewy bodies.
+Another example of dementia is frontotemporal dementia.
 Although rarer than Alzheimer’s, these devastating diseases share common features that may help us better understand and, one day, better treat multiple types of dementia.

 • Sleuthing out epigenetic changes that may propel disease progression

-• Understanding the broader landscape of Alzheimer’s and other dementias
+• Understanding the broader landscape of dementias

 • Exploring how the brain’s structure itself may protect against or promote disease